Kzino/StoreFrontWebAppMain/README.md

 cd into backend
 then type mvn spring-boot:run

-Make sure you have docker installed and set up then type docker compose up
+Make sure you have docker installed and set up and running then type docker compose up